lindashao1220/website/content/en/project/first.md

 - img/firework.gif
 ---

 Growing up in a diverse community and receiving a relatively open education makes me enjoy thinking about things in a different way.
 This unique thinking mode drives me to build this digital firework.
-In this way, people can see the browser page as a sculpture and performance, rather than just a tool to seek for answers.
+In this way, people can see the browser page as a sculpture and performance, rather than just a tool to seek for answe